Marinas

 Industry Overview

-The 3,500 marina companies in the US operate docking and storage facilities for water craft and offer boating-related goods and services.
+The 3,500 marinas in the US operate docking and storage facilities for water craft and offer boating-related goods and services.
 Most companies offer both temporary (overnight, daily) and long-term (annual, seasonal) rentals.
 Many marinas provide maintenance and repair services for boats.
 Companies may sell fuel, marine supplies, meals and beverages, and sports and recreational equipment.
 Some marinas offer boat rentals or sell boats.

 Seasonality And Weather